pravega/pravega/documentation/src/docs/controller-service.md

 However, abort can also be initiated automatically if the transaction’s timeout elapses.
-Controller tracks the timeout for each and every transaction in the system and whenever timeout elapses, or upon explicit user request, controller marks the transaction for abort in its respective metadata.
+Controller tracks the timeout for each and every transaction in the system and whenever timeout elapses, or upon explicit user request, transaction utility module marks the transaction for abort in its respective metadata.
 Post this, the event is picked for processing by abort event processor and transactions abort is immediately attempted.
 There is no ordering requirement for abort transaction and hence it is